Mississippi River Condition Update:

 Controlling Draft for vessels calling between Mile 175 and Mile 180: 47 Feet

 Controlling Draft for vessels calling above Mile 180: 45 Feet

-There are currently two dredges working in Southwest Pass.
+There are currently four dredges working in Southwest Pass.

 Recommended loading draft for their area of the river is 49 feet.